 Thickness isn’t a major consideration for most people when mattress shopping because we assume that the mattress we choose will be thick enough for our needs.
 For heavier people, mattress thickness can affect the overall lifespan of the bed, so they need to make sure their bed is not too thin.

 For anyone above 200 pounds, we recommend a mattress at least 12 inches thick.
 Note that some firm mattresses are as thin as 10 inches.
-We don’t suggest sleeping on a bed this thin, simply because you’re more likely to feel the hard, core layer when you lay down.
+We don’t suggest sleeping on a mattress this thin, simply because you’re more likely to feel the hard, core layer when you lay down.
 Choose a mattress with at least three layers— a comfort layer, transition layer, and durable base layer.

 If you weigh over 300 pounds, consider a 14-inch mattress.
 The more weight that’s pressing down on the mattress, the faster it will break down— that’s why a mattress with more layers is a better choice for heavier people.